influxdata/docs-v2/content/influxdb/v2.0/reference/release-notes/influxdb.md

 ### Bug Fixes

-- Don't log bodies of v1 write requests.
+- Don't log bodies of v1 write request bodies.
 - Fix panic when writing a point with 100 or more tags.
 - Fix validation of existing DB names when creating DBRP mappings.
 - Enforce max value of 2147483647 on query concurrency to avoid startup panic.